 Continue preparing the surface by cleaning it.
-Use either a pressure washer, to remove dirt and loose debris; a cleaning solution designed for heavier materials such as mildew or mold; or both depending on the condition of your project.
+Use a pressure washer, to remove dirt and loose debris, a cleaning solution designed for heavier materials such as mildew or mold or both depending on the condition of your project.
 An ideal product for removing mildew and mold is tri-sodium phosphate, or TSP, which can be found in the paint aisle of your local hardware store.

 Step 5 - Dry

-After you have thoroughly prepared and cleaned the surface, allow it to dry for 24-48 hours prior to painting or staining it.
+After you have thoroughly prepared and cleaned the surface, allow it to dry for 24-48 hours prior to staining a fence with a sprayer.
 This will ensure the maximum readiness of your project’s surface and allow for the best possible material adherence and coverage.

 Step 6 - Safety Equipment

-Be sure that you protect nearby landscaping from over spray by covering it with a drop cloth; also, protect YOURSELF as well by wearing proper painting clothing and safety equipment, such as eye wear, gloves, and a mask.
+Be sure that you protect nearby landscaping from overspray by covering it with a drop cloth.
+Protect YOURSELF as well by wearing proper painting clothing and safety equipment such as eyewear, gloves, and a mask.